Apple in the enterprise? It’s nice, but you may need bigger change

 The enlightenment

-The focus on collaboration, empowerment and autonomy is naturally toxic to old silo-based business practises -- I don’t suppose that would matter very much if the new business approach wasn’t so effective.
+The focus on collaboration, empowerment and autonomy is naturally toxic to old silo-based business practises – though I don’t suppose that would matter very much if the new business approach wasn’t so effective.

-In contrast to old fashioned working practises, an enterprise that has figured out how to use technology, broken down the internal departmental walls, and fully engaged the enthusiasm of great employees is always going to be more effective, more agile, and more capable of both identifying and acting upon new business opportunity.
+In contrast to old-fashioned working practices, an enterprise that has figured out how to use technology, broken down the internal departmental walls, and fully engaged the enthusiasm of great employees is always going to be more effective, more agile and more capable of identifying and acting upon new business opportunities.

 Enterprises can learn a lot from the SAMR (Substitution, Augmentation, Modification and Redefinition) approach developed by Dr. Ruben Puentedure when he was a consultant on the Maine Learning Initiative when Apple laptops were given to every student and teacher.